Search | Directories | Reference Tools

 Captioning Media

-When showing films or videos, it is important to use a captioned version that displays subtitles with all information presented orally.
+When showing films or videos, it is best to use a captioned version that displays subtitles with all information presented orally.
 If you are not able to get a captioned version of the media, it might be necessary to provide a transcript or to use a sign language interpreter during the presentation.
-Students who are deaf, hard of hearing, or who have difficulty processing spoken language might need extra time to process this information, because they cannot watch the video or film and also read the text or follow the interpretation at the same time.
 Captioning has the advantage of presenting both video and text together.
 Students who are learning English as a second language also benefit from seeing the English subtitles while hearing the audio.
+Students who are deaf, hard of hearing, or who have difficulty processing spoken language might need extra time to process this information because they cannot watch the video or film and also read the text or follow the interpretation at the same time.
+Making the video presentation available for re-viewing (online, if possible) can benefit these and other students.

-Court reporting techniques have been adapted to classroom use, so that people who rely on text to communicate have instant access to the spoken word.
-A trained professional sits with equipment to enter what is spoken and presents it on a computer monitor for the student.
-Sometimes these systems also provide a note taking service by giving the student an electronic version of the presentation or group discussion.
-These systems are particularly useful for students who do not follow aurally but for whom reading printed English is a strength.
+Court reporting techniques have been adapted to classroom use so that people who rely on text to communicate have instant access to the spoken word.
+A professional captioner sits with equipment to enter what is spoken and presents it on a computer monitor for the student.
+Sometimes these services include note taking; the student is given an electronic version of the presentation or group discussion.
+These systems are particularly useful for students who do not effectively follow content aurally but for whom reading printed English is a strength.

 Amplification, Headphones, and Assistive Listening Devices

 For some students, listening requires all of their energy.
 Intense concentration is needed to follow the sign language interpreter, to lip read the instructor, or to process what is being heard.
-These students may often be unable to write notes and still maintain attention to spoken information.
+These students may often be unable to take notes and still maintain attention to spoken information.
 It is important for these students to have access to notes for review.
 Providing accommodations such as a sign language interpreter or FM system will not replace the need for notes in the same class.
-Student note takers are often recruited and trained to provide the student who has a disability with notes that reflect what was taught in class.
-If a student note taker is not made available, sometimes instructors will provide copies of their lecture notes.
+Student note takers are often recruited and trained to provide the student who has a disability with notes.
+Sometimes instructors will provide copies of their lecture notes.

 Written Assignments, Written Exams, Alternative Lab Work

-Classroom comments and student questions can be done by email or handwritten notes if verbal communication in class is difficult, especially when due to anxiety or voice production.
-The use of electronic mail allows students more time to compose their thoughts.
+Classroom comments and student questions can be done by online forum, email, or even handwritten notes if verbal communication in class is difficult, especially when due to anxiety or voice production.
+These methods allow students more time to compose their thoughts and to provide meaningful participation without using their literal voice.

 Communication Assistance, Peer Support, and Extended Time

 A third party might be useful for providing communication support.
 This person might be someone trained to interpret a speech pattern, read a communication board, or help a person make words more clear.
-Sometimes a student may benefit from having a peer or fellow student provide this support, but this should occur only with prior agreement and coordination between both students.
-Never put students on the spot or breech confidentiality by identifying a student with a disability in need of support.
+Sometimes a student may benefit from having a peer or fellow student provide this support, but this should occur only with prior agreement and coordination between both students, taking care not to put a student on the spot, breach confidentiality, or assume an arrangement without consent.

-Extended time is often needed for communicating orally or in writing with or without the aid of communication devices.
+Extended time on a test or homework is often needed for communicating orally or in writing with or without the aid of communication devices.
 Even using an interpreter may require more time due to a lag between the reception of the original language and the translation to the output language.
-Extended time in class, for assignments or exams, should be arranged through the disability services office on campus.

 Seating, Pacing, and Alternative Arrangements

-Most students who have a hearing impairment will want to sit close enough to lip read the instructors and see interpreters or captions.
-This is usually, but not always, near the front of the room.
-In situations with circles or non-traditional seating arrangements, the student may have to sit across from the instructor and have the interpreter or real-time captioner sit in the middle.
-Students with other learning needs may prefer to sit near a door, away from windows that bring in outside noise, or near the instructor.
-A student using an assistant may need extra seating for the second person and a student using technical aids may need to sit near power outlets or close to a specific piece of equipment.
+In situations with circles or non-traditional seating arrangements, students with disabilities may have preferences for where they sit.
+Think about ease of access, ability to see the instructor and interpreter or captioner, desire to sit near a safe-feeling door or away from a distracting window, and more.
+A student using an assistant may need extra seating for the second person and a student who requires technical aids may need to sit near power outlets or close to a specific piece of equipment.
+When in doubt, provide options and ask the individual privately.

 Consider the pacing of your sessions.
 If possible, allow for quiet pauses and slower-paced answers to questions presented in class.
-Sometimes just slowing the pace slightly can facilitate the participation of a student with a communication disability.
+Sometimes slowing the pace slightly can facilitate the participation of a student with a communication disability.
 Alternatively, consider providing smaller groups, seminars, and one-to-one opportunities so that the benefits of interaction are not lost for the student who cannot participate in large classes.
-Following these guidelines will ensure that students with communication difficulties have equal access to information and self-expression.

 About DO-IT